electricimp/Losant/README.md

 ### sendDeviceState(*losantDeviceId, deviceState, callback*) ###

-This methiod sends the current state of the device.
+This method sends the current state of the device.

 #### Parameters ####